 The assessment of identified and potential significant business risk is monitored by the executive directors.
-The executive directors are responsible for the development and implementation of appropriate risk management strategies in order to mitigate such risk.
+The executive director is responsible for the development and implementation of appropriate risk management strategies in order to mitigate such risk.

-Statements of Comprehensive Income for the year ended 31 December 2009
+Statement of Comprehensive Income for the year ended 31 December 2010